Code-Institute-Submissions/milestone-project-one-LGTE/README.md

 * Contact form no functional yet
 * Have issues with the navigation items though when it comes to tablet view.
 * Parallax effect doesn't seem to work on mobile view
+* Only have the facebook icon linked to a reall facebook page.

 ## Testing